Runner up in SAW Constable Silver Stag Award 2018

 Why Anne Pettigrew writes…

-Everyone visiting a doctor must wonder what they are thinking… Millions watch medical dramas like Casualty or Dr Foster.
-There are loads of doctors in novels, yet few are female unless appearing as pathologists, historical pioneers, or love interest.
-I started writing to show what it was like in the man’s world of medicine 50 years ago, showing the nuts and bolts of qualifying as a doctor and fighting up the career ladder as a woman.
-But others too faced difficulties and prejudice and the book came to show that doctors are human, just as liable to get sick, have a breakdown or commit suicide.
-The narrative themes are topical: surviving ‘Weinsteins’, domestic abuse and addiction.
-It has something to say about the Scottish psyche, the evolution of sexual predation and the dark side of advancement in many careers, but humour is never far away.
-My aim was a book club book, ripe for discussion on the struggles of the ‘goodies’ and the genesis of ‘the baddies’ and on medical motivations and morals.
-Most of all, however, I wanted it to entertain and intrigue.
+Everyone visiting a doctor must wonder what they are thinking… Millions watch medical dramas like Casualty or ER and there are many novels featuring doctors, yet few are female unless they’re pathologists, historical pioneers, or incidental love interest.
+My aim is to show the reality of women working in the patriarchal world of medicine starting 50 years ago, the nuts and bolts of medical training and the difficulties faced fighting up the career ladder as a female.
+And also, to highlight the difficulties and prejudice faced by others.
+Doctors are human, as liable to get sick, have a breakdown or commit suicide, statistically even more than average.
+The books’ narrative themes are topical: surviving ‘Weinsteins’, domestic abuse, addiction, untrustworthy medics and the problems of the NHS.
+They all have something to say about the Scottish psyche, the evolution of sexual predation and the dark side of advancement in many careers, but humour is never far away.
+I like to think I write book club books ripe for discussion on the struggles of the ‘goodies’ and the genesis of ‘the baddies’ and on medical motivations and morals.
+Most of all, however, I want to entertain and intrigue.

 Sparsile Books is an independent publisher specializing in literary fiction and high-quality non-fiction encompassing a wide range of voices and experiences and offer exceptional perspectives even in old familiar genres.